The ORDER BY clause is used to sort the record-set in ascending or descending order.

 The result-set:

-You can see, the last joined employee record is 2017 that came first than the older dates.
+You can see that the last joined employee record is 2017 which came first than the older dates.

 In the following query, the result-set is filtered by using the WHERE clause.
 A condition is set in the WHERE clause to retrieve only those records with a salary greater than or equal to 4000.

-The ORDER BY clause sorts the results on the basis of employee names in ASC order:
+The ORDER BY clause sorts the results based on employee names in ASC order:

 The result-set: